 Anti-Parkinson’s drugs are also antimuscarinic.
 It's possible that an anti-Parkinson's drug could interact with your antipsychotic to make you delirious, which may be confused with your psychotic symptoms.

-These can increase the sedative action of all antipsychotics, so they will make you feel even more drowsy.
+Certain sleeping pills and minor tranquillisers can increase the sedative action of all antipsychotics, so they will make you feel even more drowsy.
 This is particularly true of:

 Taking a tricyclic antidepressant at the same time as antipsychotic medication increases the risk of causing dangerous disturbances to your heart rhythm.
 This especially applies to fluphenazine, haloperidol, risperidone and sulpiride.